BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_3_Setting_Up_Your_Wallet.md

 $ bitcoin-cli dumpprivkey "n4cqjJE6fqcmeWpftygwPoKMMDva6BpyHf"
 cW4s4MdW7BkUmqiKgYzSJdmvnzq8QDrf6gszPMC7eLmfcdoRHtHh
 ```
-_What is a private key?_ It's the other half of your keypair.
-It proves ownership of the public address and allows funds to be used.

 You can then save that key somewhere safe.

 You've been typing that Bitcoin address you generated a _lot_, while you were signing messages and now dumping keys.
 If you think it's a pain, we agree.
 It's also prone to errors, a topic that we'll address in the very next section.